An overview of the 16 to 19 funding formula.

 Formula protection funding

-Formula protection funding (FPF) was introduced to shield institutions from significant decreases in funding per student resulting from the changes to the funding formula in 2013 to 2014.
+We introduced formula protection funding (FPF) to shield institutions from significant decreases in funding per student resulting from the changes to the funding formula in 2013 to 2014.
 We committed to provide FPF until at least 2015 to 2016.
-From 2016 to 2017 we have begun to phase it out and the last FPF payments will be made to institutions in 2020 to 2021.
+From 2016 to 2017 we began to phase it out and the last FPF payments will be made to institutions in 2020 to 2021.

 We calculate some elements of 16 to 19 funding outside the formula.